NxPKG/khulnasoft-docs/content/support/Troubleshooting/Website Under Attack/Using Cloudflare Logs (ELS) to Investigate DDoS Traffic (Enterprise Only).md

 Often, you’ll need to sort by many fields to analyze and identify the source of an attack.
 For example, take a look at the following workflow:

-**Action 1**: Sort your downloaded Cloudflare Logs by _HTTP 200_ response, output to els-200.txt.
+**Action 1**: Sort your downloaded Khulnasoft Logs by _HTTP 200_ response, output to els-200.txt.

-**Reason**: You’re not interested in responses that are being blocked by Cloudflare already; that is, requests which result in a HTTP response _503_ or _403_.
-A request that results in a _200 HTTP_ response at our edge is not blocked by Cloudflare and is likely going all the way through to the origin if the asset is not cached on Cloudflare's edge.
+**Reason**: You’re not interested in responses that are being blocked by Khulnasoft already; that is, requests which result in a HTTP response _503_ or _403_.
+A request that results in a _200 HTTP_ response at our edge is not blocked by Khulnasoft and is likely going all the way through to the origin if the asset is not cached on Khulnasoft's edge.
 Such requests, when malicious, are designed specifically to overburden the origin.

 **How to**: